 See notes above regarding the redesigned SAT and PSAT.

-Registration has begun for fall session-based courses!
+Sept.
+10 is the application deadline for fall session-based courses!
 Don't miss out on AP, critical reading, engineering, English language development, forensics, grammar, music, visual fluency, world languages (Arabic, Chinese, and Spanish), and writing courses starting in September.
-Apply now to secure a spot before the Sept.
-10 deadline.
+Apply now.